-Groundwater pumping is much lower today (3,600 AF) than in the 1960s (>20,000 AF), and groundwater levels are stable and the basin is sustainable.
-The EBP Subbasin GSAs are not aware of any residents who are solely or primarily dependent on groundwater for a drinking water supply.
+Groundwater pumping is much lower today (3,600 AF) than in the 1960s (>20 TAF), and groundwater levels are stable and the basin is sustainable.

 Overall groundwater quality in the intermediate and deep aquifer is good, with contamination limited to the shallow aquifer.